user446/TanksGame/README.md

-Simple tanks vs. monsters game
+Simple tank vs. monsters game

 Control the Tank against hordes of monsters!
 Up to 10 monsters in one scene, each one generated randomly behind the scene.
 Each monster have armor, attack speed, damage and many other properties.